oedinger/coffee_machine/README.md

 # Coffee Machine Project
-Implementation of a generic coffee machine
+Implementation of a generic coffee machine by using C# and WPF

 # Requirments
 * Functional Requirements